 The benefit of operating a mine, collaborating with stakeholders, and conducting research and monitoring for over 40 years, is an in-depth understanding and substantial base of knowledge on which closure activities and rehabilitation can be guided.
-ERA acknowledge that further work is required to improve our understanding and reduce uncertainty on several aspects of the project.
+The Ranger Project Team acknowledge that further work is required to improve our understanding and reduce uncertainty on several aspects of the project.
 Table 3 shows the subjective self-assessment of current per cent complete for the key metrics to achieving the ERs for each of the six themes.
 The key metrics are (these are illustrated as spider web diagrams in Chapters 6 to 11 of the MCP):

-- Closure Criteria Approved: the latest approved MCP was from 2020 (exemptions were received for the 2021 and 2022 MCP).
-The percentage complete for this metric reflects how many of the total closure criteria for each theme were approved via the 2020 MCP.
-Where the percentage progress is less than 100, closure criteria are either included in this 2023 MCP for approval or still in draft and the subject of discussion. - Relevant Studies Completed: this metric reflects the progress towards completing the studies necessary to demonstrate that the relevant ERs can be achieved. - Preventative Controls Effective: this metric reflects progress towards the effectiveness of the controls that will be put in place between now and the creation of the final landform, or shortly thereafter, to ensure that ERs can be achieved or are on the desired trajectory to being achieved.
+- Closure Criteria Approved: the percentage complete for this metric reflects how many of the total closure criteria for each theme have been approved.
+Where the percentage progress is less than 100, closure criteria are either included in this 2024 MCP for approval or still in draft and the subject of discussion. - Relevant Studies Completed: this metric reflects the progress towards completing the studies necessary to demonstrate that the relevant ERs can be achieved. - Preventative Controls Effective: this metric reflects progress towards the effectiveness of the controls that will be put in place between now and the creation of the final landform, or shortly thereafter, to ensure that ERs can be achieved or are on the desired trajectory to being achieved. - Monitoring Programs Developed: this metric reflects progress towards having developed and implemented a monitoring program that will demonstrate model validation, and either the confirmation of trajectories towards closure criteria or an undesirable outcome and thus a deviated trajectory.

-- Monitoring Programs Developed: this metric reflects progress towards having developed and implemented a monitoring program that will demonstrate model validation, and either the confirmation of trajectories towards closure criteria or an undesirable outcome and thus a deviated trajectory. - Corrective Actions Effective: this metric reflects progress towards the effectiveness of corrective actions that if implemented would recover a deviated trajectory to a desired trajectory within an acceptable timeframe, and would avoid unacceptable human health, environmental and cultural impacts.
+• Corrective Actions Effective: this metric reflects progress towards the effectiveness of corrective actions that if implemented would recover a deviated trajectory to a desired trajectory within an acceptable timeframe, and would avoid unacceptable human health, environmental and cultural impacts.